rust-lang/rfcs/text/0000-tool-dependencies.md

 "tool:cargo" = "^1.8"

 [target.'cfg(unix)'.dependencies]
+"tool:rustc" = "^1.13"

+[features]
-"tool:cargo" = "^1.42"
+nightly = ["tool:rustc/unstable"]
 ```

 Cargo should recognize specific tool names internally, and behave as though the
 corresponding `tool:` crate existed with an associated version.
 In particular,
+Cargo should behave as though `tool:cargo` exists with a version number equal
-Cargo should recognize `tool:cargo`, and behave as though that crate existed
+to that of Cargo itself, and behave as though `tool:rustc` exists with a
-with a version number corresponding to the version of Cargo itself.
+version number equal to rustc.

+For `tool:rustc`, Cargo should additionally provide a feature `unstable`, if
+building with a compiler that allows unstable features; this allows crates that
+depend on nightly Rust to declare such a requirement, and allows environments
+that require stable Rust (such as Linux distributions) to recognize and avoid
+such dependencies.
+Future work may introduce additional feature names for
+`tool:` crates, such as specific Rust feature-gate names.

 A `tool:` name does not refer to a crate; Cargo must recognize tool names
 intrinsically.
 If Cargo sees a tool dependency that it does not recognize, it